 Kilkenny County Council welcomed back its 'Kilkenny Welcome Team' in August.
 The Welcome Team are a group of over 21 trained volunteers who meet and greet visitors to Kilkenny, providing a warm Kilkenny welcome along with visitor information over the Summer/Autumn months.
 Officially launched by Kilkenny's Cathaoirleach and Mayor, this innovative initiative was first developed in 2020 by Kilkenny County Council, in association with Kilkenny Tourism from funds won under the National Enterprise Town Awards.
-The Kilkenny Welcome Team were strategically placed at high footfall locations around Kilkenny to provide a range of information from opening hours to local attractions, nearby toilet facilities, pharmacists, ATM locations, train and bus times. #tastekilkenny on new and improved content for the #tastekilkenny website together with building a bank of up to date material for its social media platforms - twitter, Facebook and Instagram.
+The Kilkenny Welcome Team were strategically placed at high footfall locations around Kilkenny to provide a range of information from opening hours to local attractions, nearby toilet facilities, pharmacists, ATM locations, train and bus times.

+#tastekilkenny

+Kilkenny County Council was successful in securing funding from the Department of Agriculture to enhance the marketing and PR plans for #tastekilkenny in 2021.
+Work commenced on new and improved content for the #tastekilkenny website together with building a bank of up to date material for its social media platforms - twitter, Facebook and Instagram.

 We worked throughout the year with our local food producers, restaurants and cafes to showcase the wonderful local food offering available here in Kilkenny for all visitors planning to visit to enjoy.
 May saw "the two Jackies" take a trip around the County to experience some wonderful local food, drinks and they even learned to skin a fish.
 This digital and social media campaign launched at the end of the summer and highlighted many wonderful food tourism stories from around the County.
 Funding remains in place to deliver #tastekilkenny Restaurant Week in February, 2022.